MrPrimate/ddb-meta-data/modules/lr/README.md

 # Locathah Rising

-> Adventure for characters of 9th level

-Locathah Rising is a story about what happens when a normally peaceful species is pushed to the point of open conflict.
+**Proceeds from this adventure supplement support the charity Extra Life, for level 9 characters**

 As elemental forces threaten the safety of the nearby locathah communities, heroes rise from among their numbers to strike back and defend their homes and families.

+• Play as **1 new race**, the Fishfolk Locathah, for use in the Character Builder<br>

+• Unlocks **6 aquatic monsters** to use in the Encounter Builder to create & run organized battles for your party<br>

+• **Rollable tables**, **detailed maps**, and **a wealth of stats** to help dungeon masters run this adventure<br>

+Discover the other books benefiting Extra Life:<br>

+\- Infernal Machine Rebuild<br>

+- One Grung Above<br>

+-

+- The Tortle Package<br>- Lost Laboratory of Kwalish

+---

+Extra Life supports Children's Miracle Network Hospitals® by raising funds and awareness that provide 32 million treatments each year to kids across the U.S. and Canada.

 ## License